 In The Netherlands, additional restrictions apply to the principal residence mortgage loan market for individuals.
 These restrictions have been introduced against the background of a stagnant Dutch economy and in an environment of decreasing house prices and a significant reduction in the volume of houses sold.
-The maximum loan amount for government-guaranteed mortgage loans (Nationale Hypotheekgarantie, "NHG") was capped at EUR 245,000 for the year 2016.
-As per 1 January 2017, the cap is related to the average value of houses.
-In addition, the Dutch government has further restricted the maximum permissible amount of a mortgage loan to 101% (including 2% transfer tax) of the value of the property as from 1 January 2017 and this maximum will gradually be reduced further by 1% per year to 100% as from 1 January 2018.
+The maximum loan amount for government-guaranteed mortgage loans (Nationale Hypotheekgarantie, "NHG") is currently capped at EUR 265,000.
+This cap is related to the average value of houses.
+In addition, the Dutch government has further restricted the maximum permissible amount of a mortgage loan to 100% (including 2% transfer tax) of the value of the property as from 1 January 2018.
 The lowering of this loan-to-value rate is expected to put further downward pressure on the total outstanding volume of mortgages in The Netherlands which could decrease the size of the Issuer's mortgage portfolio.

 In The Netherlands, subject to a number of conditions, mortgage loan interest payments used to be fully deductible from the income of the borrower for income tax purposes.
 However, new legislation on tax deductibility of new mortgages loans took effect on 1 January 2013.
 To be eligible for tax deductibility, new mortgage loans must be redeemed fully (100%) during the term of the loan based on an annuity or linear scheme.
 Existing mortgage loans are not impacted.
-However, for all mortgage loans, new and existing, tax deductibility will be gradually reduced by 0.5% per year from the current maximum of 50% to a maximum of 38% in 2042.
-This percentage will however not be reduced below the third bracket (which is 40.80% in 2017) for income tax purposes in any given year.
+However, for all mortgage loans, new and existing, tax deductibility will be gradually reduced by 0.5% per year from the current maximum of 50% to a maximum of 38% in 2041.
+This percentage will however not be reduced below the third bracket (which is 40.85% in 2018) for income tax purposes in any given year.
 Changes to the deductibility of interest payments may, amongst other things, have an effect on the house prices and the rate of economic recovery on mortgage loans for mortgage loan providers (such as the Issuer) and may result in an increase of defaults, prepayments and repayments of mortgage loans.